 Hawkins’ professional background includes his service as an assistant dean at the University of Alabama at Birmingham (1971-1979) and as president of the Alabama Institute for the Deaf and Blind in Talladega (1979-1989).

 Dr. Hawkins’ family includes his wife, Janice, and daughters Katie and Kelly.
-Katie is married to Capt.
-Dan Beall of the United States Air Force and the couple has a son, Noah and a daughter, Ellyotte.
-Kelly is an Assistant Alabama Attorney General and is married to Adam Godwin, a professional baseball coach with the Pittsburgh Pirates’ organization, and they have a daughter, Micah.
+Katie is married to Lt.
+Col. Dan Beall of the United States Air Force and the couple has a son, Noah and a daughter, Ellyotte.
+Kelly is an attorney and is married to Adam Godwin, a professional baseball coach with the Pittsburgh Pirates’ organization, and they have a daughter, Micah.